 If you’re on a high-deductible plan and the charge to you will be, say, $3,600, you can probably ask around and find a lower rate.

-A thorough view of some colonoscopy billing issues is in this article in The New York Times by Libby Rosenthal, who once covered health costs for the paper.
+A thorough view of some colonoscopy cost issues is in this article in The New York Times by Libby Rosenthal, who once covered health costs for the paper.
 We’ve heard also about in-network providers using out-of-network anesthesiologists, and also about surprise “facility fees,” so it pays to pay attention.

 Things to watch out for in billing